 Our consolidated financial statements have been prepared assuming we will continue as a going-concern, and do not include any adjustments that might result if we were unable to do so, and contemplate the realization of assets and the satisfaction of liabilities in the normal course of business.
-However, we have concluded that there is substantial doubt about our ability to continue as a going concern.
-As of December 31, 2018 and December 31, 2017, we had a working capital deficit due primarily to the classification of our 1034% Series B Cumulative Exchangeable Redeemable Preferred Stock (the "Series B preferred stock") as a current liability and the classification of our 12.5% Senior Secured Notes due 2017 (the "Notes") as a current liability.
+As of December 31, 2019, we had a working capital deficit due primarily to the classification of our 1034% Series B Cumulative Exchangeable Redeemable Preferred Stock (the "Series B preferred stock") as a current liability and the classification of our 12.5% Senior Secured Notes due 2017 (the "Notes") as a current liability.
 Under Delaware law, our state of incorporation, the Series B preferred stock is deemed equity.
-Because the holders of the Series B preferred stock are not creditors, they do not have rights of, or remedies available to, creditors.
+Because the holders of the Series B preferred stock are not creditors, they do not have rights of or remedies available to creditors.
 Delaware law does not recognize a right of preferred stockholders to force redemptions or repurchases where the corporation does not have funds legally available.
 Currently, we do not have sufficient funds legally available to be able to redeem or repurchase the Series B preferred stock and its accumulated unpaid dividends.
-If we are successful in repaying or refinancing our Notes, and are able to generate legally available funds under Delaware law, we may be required to pay all or a portion of the accumulated preferred dividends and redeem all or a portion of the Series B preferred stock, to extent of the funds legally available.
+If we are successful in repaying or refinancing our Notes, and are able to generate legally available funds under Delaware law, we may be required to pay all or a portion of the accumulated preferred dividends and redeem all or a portion of the Series B preferred stock, to the extent of the funds legally available.
 The Company is currently involved in litigation with some holders of the Series B preferred stock.
-See Note 9 elsewhere in these Notes to the consolidated financial statements for additional detail regarding the Series B preferred stock litigation.
-As further discussed below, both of these recent developments could adversely affect our ability to continue as a going concern.
+See Note 10 elsewhere in these Notes to the consolidated financial statements for additional detail regarding the Series B preferred stock litigation.

-As discussed in Note 8, the Notes became due on April 15, 2017.
+As discussed in Note 9, the Notes became due on April 15, 2017.
 Cash from operations and proceeds from the sale of assets and the FCC spectrum auction were not sufficient to repay the Notes when they became due.
 We have worked and continue to work with our advisors regarding a consensual recapitalization or restructuring of our balance sheet, including through the issuance of new debt or equity to raise the necessary funds to repay the Notes.
 The Series B preferred stock litigation and the foreign ownership issue have complicated our efforts at a successful refinancing of the Notes.
 The resolution of the recapitalization or restructuring of our balance sheet, the litigation with the purported holders of our Series B preferred stock and the foreign ownership issue are subject to several factors currently beyond our control.
 Our efforts to effect a consensual refinancing of the Notes, the Series B preferred stock litigation and the foreign ownership issue will likely continue to have a material adverse effect on us if they are not successfully resolved.
+On December 16, 2019, we announced in a press release that we had received a letter from a bank stating that it was highly confident of its ability to arrange secured debt financing for up to \$300 million that, in combination with a possible additional first lien asset-based financing, would be used to repay our outstanding Notes and to make cash purchases of our Series B preferred stock.
+We cannot assure you that the bank will be successful in raising that financing, that we will be able to raise the additional contemplated first lien asset-based financing or that we will be able to reach agreement that will be acceptable to us.